unioslo/zabbix-cli/docs/manual.rst

   USERNAME::PASSWORD

-**NOTE:** The password will be saved in clear text so be carefull with the information saved here and restrict access to this file only to your user. ``chmod 400 ~/.zabbix-cli_auth`` will be defined by ``zabbix-cli`` on this file the first time it uses it.
+**NOTE:** The password will be saved in clear text so be careful with the information saved here and restrict access to this file only to your user. ``chmod 400 ~/.zabbix-cli_auth`` will be defined by ``zabbix-cli`` on this file the first time it uses it.

 Authentication token file